Heinen1/huckel_exercise/README.md

 Huckel theory computer exericses
 ============
 A small computer exercise that predicts the red-shifting of the excitation wavelength upon substitution of the aromatic ring of a molecular motor is presented.
-Two approaches are given: i) an online Huckel code utilizing a graphical user interface and ii) a Python script that performs matrix diagonalization.
+Two approaches are given: 1) an online Huckel code utilizing a graphical user interface and 2) a Python script that performs matrix diagonalization.
 From a computational viewpoint, both approaches are identical.
 The calculations are based on the following article: [T. Leeuwen et al., Visible-light excitation of a molecular motor with an extended aromatic core.
 Organic Letters, 2017, 19, 1402–1405](https://pubs.acs.org/doi/abs/10.1021/acs.orglett.7b00317).

 Installation
 ============